KotaNakajima/rice_biomass_CNN/README.md

 You can find estimated biomass on your console.

-Below are meanings of options.
+Belows are meanings of options.

 - checkpoint_path : Path to the checkpoint file you saved.